PascalCorpsman/fpc_atomic/README.md

 - Missing AI (and thus, single player mode)
 - Not all sounds are used
 - Missing online manual; use the [manual](MANUAL.md) provided in this repository instead.
-- Pro gamers may discover additional differences due to our guessing the original functionality.
+- Pro gamers may discover additional differences due to our guessing of the original functionality.

 ## Manual
 See the [manual](MANUAL.md) for detailed information.